 HIIT Workouts for Beginners

-There are HIIT workouts for every part of the body, which we cover extensively in our Essential Oils Diet book.
+There are high intensity interval training workouts for every part of the body, which we cover extensively in our Essential Oils Diet book.
 With HIIT training, you will focus on one muscle group with each working, making sure that the entire body gets the attention it needs.
 There will be days that you work upper body, days for lower body, and days where your focus will be on your abs and core.
 One thing that won’t change from day to day is the need for a warmup and cool down to begin and end each workout.

 As a beginner, we suggest that you start with a ten-minute warmup, 10 second “burst” intervals with a maximum level 5 out of ten for effort, 50 second “recovery” intervals at a level 2 out of 10, for a total of 10 intervals.
 This will help you begin to acclimate to the physical activity that you are adding into your daily routine and build up your energy levels and stamina.
 After a couple of weeks, you can begin to increase the length and intensity of your intervals, making for an even more effective workout.